Lisa Bluder: University of Iowa

 Bluder, alongside her husband David and daughter Hannah, was introduced as the Hawkeyes' fifth head coach in front of a packed press room in Carver-Hawkeye Arena on April 7, 2000.
-The native of Marion, IA, came to Iowa after spending 10 successful seasons at Drake University.
+The native of Marion, Iowa, came to Iowa after spending 10 successful seasons at Drake University.

-Bluder, the all-time winningest coach in program history, is in her 24th year as head women's basketball coach at the University of Iowa and her 40th year overall.
-Under her direction, the Hawkeyes have advanced to 16 postseason appearances (12 NCAA and four WNIT) in 17 seasons, including NCAA Tournament berths in eight of the last 10 seasons.
-Iowa has advanced to the postseason in 10 consecutive seasons (eight NCAA and two WNIT).
-Bluder is the dean of Big Ten coaches and has posted a 396–217 (.629) record at Iowa and her 35-year record stands at 752–359 (.679).
-Her 396 wins at Iowa are the most of any Hawkeye women's basketball coach, passing Hall of Famer C. Vivian Stringer (269 wins).
+Bluder, the all-time winningest coach in program history, spent 24 years as the head women's basketball head coach at the University of Iowa.
+The Hawkeyes posted a winning record in 23 of her 24 years at Iowa, including 18 upper-division finishes in the Big Ten Conference.

+The Hawkeyes made 22 postseason appearances (18 NCAA and four WNIT) under Coach Bluder, including NCAA Tournament berths in 14 of her last 16 seasons.
+Iowa advanced to the postseason in 16 consecutive seasons (14 NCAA and two WNIT) when a postseason tournament was held.
+The 2020 pandemic cut the 2019-20 season short, resulting in the only missed tournament season in the 16 year span.

+Her 528 wins at Iowa are the most of any Hawkeye women's basketball coach, passing Hall of Famer C. Vivian Stringer (269 wins).

 Bluder is a three-time Big Ten Coach of the Year (2001, 2008 and 2010) and two-time WBCA Regional Coach of the Year (2001 and 2008).
-She has guided Iowa to a winning record in 14 of her 15 years at Iowa, including 11 upper-division finishes in the challenging Big Ten Conference.
-Bluder has led Iowa to nine 20-win seasons in her 15 years, including the last three years in a row.
+She guided Iowa to a season with at least 20-wins in 17 of her 24 years at Iowa, including 15 of the last 17 years.